dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 - creation of custom workflows
 - create and use the assistants on a data source with up to 32 documents of 750KB each.
-- access to GPT-3.5
+- access to GPT3.5
 - 50 messages limit

 ### **Dust Paid plans**

-If you're looking for additional features such as access to GPT4 and Claude without limit, connecting Notion, Google Drive, GitHub, and Slack, and access to the Dust Slackbot you will need to upgrade to the paid plans available.
+To get features like unlimited GPT-4 and Claude, connecting to Notion, Google Drive, GitHub, Slack, and using the Dust Slackbot, you need to upgrade to a paid plan.

-You can upgrade your account by subscribing to our Pro plan inside `Admin` > `Subscription` > Pro Plan.
+Upgrade by:

+- Going to `Admin` > `Subscription`.
+- Choosing the Pro Plan.

 ### How to pay as a business?

-If you are a company seeking to make a payment via Stripe on the Dust platform, please follow the steps outlined below:
+To pay as a company on Dust with Stripe:

-1. Upon reaching the checkout page, you will find an option that states "I’m purchasing as a business".
-Please select this option.
+1. At checkout, choose "I’m purchasing as a business".
-2. You will then be asked to provide your company's name and TVA number.
-It is essential that these details are accurate to ensure a seamless transaction process.
+2. Enter your company name and TVA number correctly.
-3. Once you have entered your company details, you may proceed by clicking on the 'Pay and Subscribe' button to complete your purchase.
+3. Click 'Pay and Subscribe' to finish the purchase.

 ### How to manage your subscription?

-If you wish to manage your subscription, you may do so by navigating to your `Subscription` page.
-Here, you will find an option to `Visit Dust's dashboard on Stripe`.
-By selecting this option, you will be able to cancel your plan, update your payment or billing information, or download your receipts as needed.
+To manage your subscription:

+- Go to your Subscription page.
+- Click `visit Dust's Stripe dashboard`.
+- From there, you can cancel your plan, update payment details, or download receipts.

 ---